Back to blog

-5 SharePoint Alternatives That Could Work Better For Youon 12 August 2019
+5 SharePoint Alternatives That Could Work Better For Youon 26 January 2021Posted by Kevin Senior

-While the platform may have its good points and is naturally integrated with its sister solutions, there are a number of SharePoint alternatives that may better suit your specific needs.
-Depending on the challenge you’re looking to solve, one of the options below could make life for you and your team a little easier.
+While SharePoint may work for corporations that want an enterprise solution with lots of bells and whistles, most organisations don’t need the fanfare.
+If you’re looking for more realistic SharePoint alternatives that better suit your specific needs, consider the ones below.
+Depending on the challenge you’re looking to solve, one of these options could make life for you and your team a little easier.

 SharePoint Alternatives By Need